-- (a) the nature of the arrangement: ie whether it is a composition in full and final settlement of debts, or a scheme or arrangement; - (b) the background to the arrangement, including details of the circumstances in which the company/debtor has become insolvent and including any relevant personal circumstances of the directors/debtor; - (c) the statement of affairs, which should include full details of assets and liabilities (including in an IVA both business and personal assets and liabilities). - (d) a realistic comparison of the estimated outcomes of the VA and of winding up/bankruptcy including comparative costs; - (e) the actual financial proposal to be put to the creditors.
-This section should include - details of assets to be realised for the benefit of creditors and details of those which are to be excluded from the proposal, together with the reasons for the exclusion and whether alternatives are to be suggested; - (ii) proposals regarding after-acquired assets and windfall gains;
+- (a) The nature of the arrangement: i.e. whether it is a composition in full and final settlement of debts, or a scheme of arrangement; - (b) the background to the arrangement, including details of the circumstances in which the company/debtor has become insolvent and including any relevant personal circumstances of the directors/debtor; - (c) the statement of affairs, which should include full details of business assets and business liabilities (and [IVA] also personal assets and liabilities); - (d) a realistic comparison of the estimated outcomes of the VA and of winding up/bankruptcy including comparative costs; - (e) the actual financial proposal to be put to the creditors.
+This section should include: - (i) details of assets to be realised for the benefit of creditors and details of those which are to be excluded from the proposal, together with the reasons for the exclusion and whether alternatives are to be suggested; - (ii) proposals regarding after-acquired assets and windfall gains; - (iv) proposals regarding future profit/ income over a specific period; - (iv) details of any contributions from the debtor (e.g. from future earnings) including the amounts (or the basis on which they are to be computed) and frequency; - (v) whether third party funds are to be injected; - (vi) [IVA] the debtor's specific proposals with regard to any interest he may have in his dwelling house; - (f) the intentions with regard to any business operated by the company/debtor stating in particular whether the business is to be continued, and if so, the extent to which, if any, the supervisor shall exercise any degree of control over the business.
+If the supervisor is not to exercise any degree of control, this should be specifically stated in the proposal.
+The purpose or aim of continued trading should be stated: have new opportunities been created that will generate profits to pay creditors; is the trade being wound down to generate funds from asset realisations or is the business being

-- (iii) proposals regarding future profit/income over a specific period; - (iv) details of any contributions from the debtor (eg from future earnings) including the amounts (or the basis on which they are to be computed) and frequency; - (v) whether third party funds are to be injected; and - (vi) [IVA] the debtor's specific proposals with regard to any interest he may have in his dwelling house; - (f) the intentions with regard to any business operated by the company/debtor stating in particular whether the business is to be continued, and if so, the extent, if any, to which the supervisor shall exercise any degree of control over the business.
-If the supervisor is not to exercise any degree of control this should be specifically stated in the proposal.
-The purpose or aim of continued trading should be stated: have new opportunities been created that will generate profits to pay creditors; is the trade being wound down to generate funds from asset realisations or is the business being marketed (and if so, how) as a going concern?
+- marketed (and if so, how) as a going concern?
 Consideration should be given to including a summary cash flow projection; - (g) the powers, duties and responsibilities of the supervisor.
-This will need to deal with the question of admission or rejection of claims, the manner in which funds are to be distributed to creditors and the basis on which the supervisor is to report to creditors; - (h) miscellaneous matters which under the Order or Rules need to be included.
+This will need to deal with the question of admission or rejection of claims, the manner in which funds are to be distributed to creditors and the basis on which the supervisor is to report to creditors; - (h) miscellaneous matters which under the Order or the Rules need to be included.